← Back to ArticlesCommunity

 Beyond Easter

-The real value of trying boxing over Easter isn't just filling two weeks.
-It's potentially discovering an activity that continues year-round.
+The real value of trying boxing over Easter is not just filling two weeks.
+It is potentially discovering an activity that continues year-round.

 Kids who try boxing during holidays often continue into term-time.
-They've found something they genuinely enjoy, that challenges them, and that builds skills they can see developing.
-That's valuable regardless of whether they ever compete or even spar.
+They have found something they genuinely enjoy, that challenges them, and that builds skills they can see developing.
+That is valuable regardless of whether they ever compete or even spar.

 Spring term ends, summer approaches, GCSE stress builds for some kids, primary school gets busy for others.
-Having a physical outlet they're committed to helps everyone cope.
+Having a physical outlet they are committed to helps everyone cope.

 A South East London Boxing Gym

-- Familiar faces - you'll see the same coaches and families
+• Familiar faces - you will see the same coaches and families

 When kids train at a local gym, they often bump into training partners at school, in the park, around the neighbourhood.
 This builds connections that make training feel more meaningful.